 November 21, 2013

-Tango and Gender Relations
+Tango and Gender Issues

 Part One

 A reader commented, "I have enjoyed reading your other thoughts so much, that I am very sad to read about your view of gender roles in tango.
 In my view, tango, as with any art, is a subjective and living thing.
 The ability to reassign roles to me is a progression.
 It affirms that the art can and does live and breathe in our contemporary world, which, for most of us anyway, rejects misogyny, rejects homophobia, and encourages empathy.
 The art will continue to be shaped by those who choose it and I agree completely that there is so much that can only be considered bastardization.
 But the exchanging of gender roles, the influence of LGBT, this represents the beauty of the art, not at all some kind of a decay.
 It shows that it lives in our time of changing gender roles and progress in human rights and understanding.
-And, in wonderful irony, reflects tango revisiting its roots."
-(See The Alienation of Tango)
+And, in wonderful irony, reflects tango revisiting its roots (see The Alienation of Tango)."

-I don't think the transformation of gender roles and the influence of LGBT can be simply seen as progress.
+I don't think the influence of LGBT and the transformation of gender roles can be simply seen as progress.
 Trend and progress cannot always be used synonymously.
-Although feminism and homosexuality are fashionable in many Western societies today, blindly following the trend can lead to unintended consequences.
-That tango is at odds with the trend may be a blessing to the Western world because through tango it is easy to understand how men and women can live together in peace and harmony, at least for most people.
+Although feminism and homosexuality are widely accepted in many Western societies at present, blindly following the trend may have unintended consequences.
+That tango is at odds with this trend may be a blessing to the Western world because through tango it is easy to understand how men and women can live together in peace and harmony, at least for most people.
 This doesn’t mean that some people may not have their own choice and that most people should not accept them.
 But some people should understand that their choice must not be the choice of all people.
 It is simply not true to say that those who do not make the same choice as they do are all misogynic and homophobic, and those who do not dance tango the same way as they do are all anti-progression.

 The central matter being discussed concerns the purpose of sex.
 Individuals who hold the belief that sex is solely for pleasure argue that a person can engage in sexual activities with any consenting partner, regardless of their gender.
 From the perspective of liberalism and individualism, this is viewed as a matter of personal freedom; therefore, they advocate for society to not only acknowledge this as a right but also establish legal frameworks that enable individuals to freely adopt this lifestyle.